Heritage Middle Student Handbook

 Visitors

-Parents and visitors are required to sign in at the front office and indicate the reason for their visit.
-They are expected to sign-out before leaving the campus.
-Upon signing in, parents and visitors must provide a photo ID and should receive a Visitor’s Pass.
+- All visitors and volunteers are required to sign in at the front office and indicate the reason for their visit.

 Parents may not escort students to classrooms in the morning.